aachor/Dietary-Responses-Classification-Project/README.md

 * Research Question 2: Can considering the related dietary struggles help models more accurately differentiate between inappropriate/unsafe and appropriate/safe dietary advice from ChatGPT?
 ## Research Objectives/Methodology
 * Employing Traditional Machine Learning Models to Identify Inappropriate Dietary Advice – Examining the effectiveness of selected traditional Machine learning models to classify dietary advice as either safe or unsafe without considering the corresponding struggles.
-* Employing LLMs to Identify Inappropriate Dietary Advice – Investigating the ability of closed source LLMs to distinguish between appropriate and inappropriate dietary advice in relation to the corresponding dietary struggle of the subject.
+* Employing LLMs to Identify Inappropriate Dietary Advice – Investigating the ability of closed source LLMs to distinguish between appropriate and inappropriate dietary advice in relation to the corresponding dietary struggle of the subject using prompt engineering.
 * Fine-Tuning an LLM to Identify Inappropriate Dietary Advice – Exploring how opensource large language models can differentiate between appropriate and inappropriate dietary advice in relation to the corresponding dietary struggles of individuals, by fine-tuning them on selected dataset.
 ## Results